FIND THE BEST ITINERARY FOR 5 DAYS IN SWITZERLAND

 🚗 By car it takes about 90 minutes and is not less scenic, especially when you drive the Brüning Pass

-Let’s explore the breathtaking region of Interlaken!
-With the incredible Jungfrau Region and all its stunning attractions, trying to decide what sights to take in can be downright dizzying!
+With the incredible Interlaken/Jungfrau Region and all its stunning attractions, trying to decide what sights to take in can be downright dizzying!
 If you only have a few days, make sure you choose your visits wisely – there’s too much beauty (and adventure!) not to soak it all up.

-Explore the amazing St. Beatus Caves and enjoy a one km stroll down an illuminated path to discover magnificent stalactites and stalagmites that have been around for millions of years – it’s truly incredible!
+Explore the amazing St. Beatus Caves and enjoy a 1-km stroll down an illuminated path to discover magnificent stalactites and stalagmites that have been around for millions of years – it’s truly incredible!

-For even more cave fun, don’t forget to visit our museum where you can learn some cool facts about speleology, too.
-And as if that was not enough, you will be rewarded with some amazing views of Lake Thun!
+For even more cave fun, don’t forget to visit the museum where you can learn some cool facts about speleology.

 The St. Beatus Caves are quite impressive – especially on a hot summer day it cools you down and refreshes you (yes, it is quite chilly inside).

-End your day in spectacular fashion with a visit to the stunning town of Thun!
+End your day with a visit to the stunning town of Thun!
 This picturesque destination is situated on the sun-soaked shores of Lake Thun.

 Thun is a charming city in Switzerland, located at the foot of the Bernese Alps.
-This picturesque town is considered to be one of the best places to visit in Switzerland – the old part of Thun, known as “Altstadt”, is full of quaint cobblestone streets and colorful half-timbered houses which are sure to mesmerize any visitor.
+I consider it to be one of the best places to visit in Switzerland – the old part of Thun, known as “Altstadt”, is full of quaint cobblestone streets and colorful half-timbered houses which are sure to mesmerize any visitor.

 THINGS TO DO IN THUN